Search

 So, whether you are just starting your journey toward building wealth or are already on the path to achieving your money goals, remember that net worth is only one piece of the puzzle.

-What counts as part of my net worth?
+What counts as part of your net worth?

 To calculate your net worth, add up the total value of all of your assets and subtract any outstanding liabilities.
 Many things can qualify as assets and liabilities.
 Here's a handful of the most common ones to get you started: